spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/registry-override.md

    :::

 8. Replace the placeholder values with the actual values for your custom image registry.
-Use the same values that you used in the `ociImageRegistry` section of the **values.yaml** file for the image swap Helm chart.
+Use the same values that you used in the `ociImageRegistry` section of the **values.yaml** file for the image-swap Helm chart.
 Refer to the table below for a description of each parameter.

    | Parameter           | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | Required |